Subjective-Aligned Dataset and Metric for Text-to-Video Quality Assessment: Experiments and Results

 \subsubsection{Evaluation Metrics.}

-Along with PLCC, we include Spearman’s Rank-Order Correlation Coefficient (SROCC), Kendall’s Rank-order Correlation Coefficient (KRCC), and Root Mean Square Error (RMSE) as performance criteria.
-SROCC, PLCC, and KRCC indicate the prediction monotonicity, while RMSE measures the prediction accuracy.
-Better models should have larger SROCC, KRCC, and PLCC scores, but conversely for RMSE.
-Before calculating PLCC, we follow the same procedure in~\cite{video2000final} to map the objective score to the subject score using a four-parameter logistic function.
+Along with PLCC, we include Spearman’s Rank-order Correlation Coefficient (SRCC), Kendall’s Rank-order Correlation Coefficient (KRCC), and Root Mean Square Error (RMSE) as performance criteria.
+Better models should have larger SRCC, KRCC, and PLCC scores, but conversely for RMSE.
+Before calculating PLCC, we follow~\cite{video2000final} to map the objective score to the subject score using a four-parameter logistic function.